Irina Ionesco

-Irina Ionesco (3 September 1930 – 25 July 2022) was a French photographer born in Paris.
+Irina Ionesco (3 September 1930 – 25 July 2022) was a French photographer.
 She traveled and painted for several years before discovering photography and eventually became known for her erotic photography and most controversially for using her pre-pubescent daughter as a model.

 Early life

 Ionesco was born to Romanian immigrants living in Paris.
 Her parents were from Constanța; her father was a violinist, and her mother a trapeze artist.
 According to Ionesco's daughter, Ionesco was the product of father-daughter incest.

 From the age of 4 to 15 her parents sent her to Romania where she was raised by her family who were circus performers.
 After the Soviet occupation of Romania, she returned to Paris.
 From the ages of 15 to 22 she performed as a contortionist.

-In 1965 she gave birth to her only child, Eva Ionesco, whom she would later feature heavily in her work.
+In 1965, she gave birth to her only child, Eva Ionesco, whom she would later sexually exploit throughout her career.